-- A. The hiring manager provides the candidate with the following information (check-off when complete): - Overview of hiring managers role and background - □ Overview of CHC - Overview of the role, responsibilities, customer service, KPI's - □ Systems Novo, eCW, Athena - Equipment provided and (if hybrid) internet connection needed - Overview of team structure and support - Overview of training process - B. The hiring manager asks/confirms the following information and provides the responses to recruitment (to be forwarded by recruitment to the VP of Practice Administration).
+Α. The hiring manager provides the c candidate w ith the follo wing informa ation (checl েoff when complete):

+- Overview of hiring managers role and background - Overview of CHC - Overview of the role, responsibilities, customer service, KPI's - ☐ Systems Novo, eCW, Athena - Equipment provided and (if hybrid) internet connection needed - Overview of team structure and support - Overview of training process - B. The hiring manager asks/confirms the following information and provides the responses to recruitment (to be forwarded by recruitment to the VP of Practice Administration).